skywalkerSam/starboy-blogs/_data/posts/strangers-passing-by.md

 i wish i could love you in a way that makes you feel alive again,

 i wish i could just give you it all, but i can’t, for i am just a stranger passing by...
+-->

 &nbsp;

 ## Sources

+&nbsp;

 – Cover image [(**Source**)](https://images.nasa.gov/details/hubble-observes-one-of-a-kind-star-nicknamed-nasty_17754652960_o)

 &nbsp;

 Poetry is good.

+&nbsp;

 For it is in strange moments like these when the entire essence of existence comes alive...

 &nbsp;